-The former QPR coach believes the Italian and the likes of Jose Mourinho need financial backing, and would struggle to succeed outside of the top flight of English football
+The former QPR boss believes that the Italian and the likes of Jose Mourinho need financial backing and would struggle to succeed outside of the richer top flight

-The former Sheffield United and QPR boss is looking to get one over on Mancini, whose City will now regard the FA Cup as their most realistic chance of silverware this season.
+The former Sheffield United and QPR boss is looking to get one over on the Italian, for whose City side the FA Cup is now widely regarded as their only realistic chance of silverware this season.

 "People like Roberto, and I'm not being disrespectful, they need financial support like they've got at City," Warnock told reporters.

 "It's like Jose Mourinho and all that calibre of manager.
 I don't think they could manage at Leeds in the current climate, or manage anywhere else other than the top of the top level.
 That's the way they are.
 This is as tough a job as I've ever had.

 "I don't think I'd be able to cope with Roberto's job at City.
 I only had six months in the Premier League at QPR with the current crop of top-flight players last season and I didn'’t enjoy that at all.